A Call For Change

 say words to cause harm.

-I'm not gonna talk to you.
+I'm not going to talk to you.

-Even if it starts out kind of,
+Even if it starts out kind of boo-boo-rah, everyone gets

-everyone gets it gets insane quickly.
+insane quickly.
 I'm like, dude.

-So, I, by the way, like, I, if you can't
+So I, by the way, like, I, if you can't talk to me with grace, understanding, and,

-talk to me with grace, understanding, and, and, and, and facts and be respectful.
+facts and be respectful.
 Because you're respectful.

 you're not respectful about it.
 And I make sure I am.